Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	vectors = vectorizer.fit_transform(df['Text'])
 	```

-	TODO: Explain this code.
+	Machine-learning models can't deal with text.
+They can only work with numbers.
+Scikit-learn's [`CountVectorizer`](https://en.wikipedia.org/wiki/Logistic_regression) class converts a corpus of text passed to it into a dictionary of word counts, and then produces vectors (arrays) containing the numeric indexes of individual words or *ngrams* (sequences of words such as "terrible service" or "helpful staff"). `ngram_range=(1, 2)` tells `CountVectorizer` to consider not just individual words, but combinations of up to two words.
+The `stop_words` parameter tells it to ignore common words such as "and" and "the." `min_df=10` tells it to ignore words and ngrams that occur less than 10 times and serves to reduce the memory footprint of the model while sacrificing little or nothing in accuracy.

+	As an example, after building a dictionary containing all the words and ngrams it finds, `CountVectorizer` might transform the string "Great service and the best sushi I have ever had" into the following vector:

+	Each number in the array is the index of the corresponding word in the dictionary.

 1. The next step is to build the model and train it with the vectorized text.
-Use this code to split the dataset into a training set and a test set, train a logistic-regression model with the training set, and evaluate the accuracy of that model with the test set:
+Use this code to split the dataset into a training set and a test set, train a [logistic-regression](https://en.wikipedia.org/wiki/Logistic_regression) model with the training set, and evaluate the accuracy of that model with the test set:

 	```python
 	from sklearn.linear_model import LogisticRegression